6 minute read (1565 words)

 Research that most self-published authors are unwilling to do.

-This can come from a variety of sources; interviews, surveys, books, podcasts, Amazon reviews, open-ended questions, etc.
+This can come from a variety of sources; interviews, surveys, books, podcasts, Amazon reviews, open-ended questions, etc. Yet, with advancements in AI, this process can be radically shortcut.

 2. Don’t make promises unless…